Federal State & Local Government FLSA Rights Poster

-The State & Local Government is a minimum wage law poster by the Federal Department Of Labor.
+The State & Local Government FLSA Rights is a workplace posters poster by the Federal Department Of Labor.
 This poster is mandatory for some employers, including employers of state and local government employees.

 This poster must be posted by state and local government employing any employee subject to the Fair Labor Standards Act.
 This poster describes the Federal minimum wage as well as overtime pay standards, compensatory time, child labor standards, pay for tipped employees and penalties for employers that try to get around the standards.